Denis535/CleanArchitectureGameFramework/Packages/com.denis535.addressables-extensions/README.md

 - https://www.udemy.com/user/denis-84102

 # If you want to support me
-If you want to support me, please rate my packages, subscribe to my YouTube channel and like my videos.
+If you want to support me, please rate my projects and subscribe to my YouTube channel.